Social Worker

 I'm divorced, and worried that my ex-wife is mistreating my kids when she's caring for them.
 How can I get social services involved?
 If I call them, will she know that it was me who asked them to look into it?

-Asked by Rashad almost 10 years ago
+Asked by Rashad over 10 years ago

 Sorry to hear about this situation.
 I think your course of action depends on the reasons for your concern.
 If your child has said something, or you've seen evidence of mistreatment, it's important you take steps right away.
 You, or anyone, can contact and file a report of child mistreatment completely anonymously.
 The case worker is not permitted to share from whome the report was made.